Defiant Hongkongers Commemorate Tiananmen Square Massacre Despite Ban

 “In future years, even if there’s no public health rationale for banning the commemoration, I anticipate that the authorities will find other justifications,” says Nathan, the professor at Columbia University.

-“Beijing’s new national security law for Hong Kong looks likely to provide a legal foundation for such future bans, since the commemoration can be considered under such vaguely defined headings as subversion and separatism,” he says.
+“Beijing’s new national security law for Hong Kong looks likely to provide a legal foundation for such future bans,” he says.

 Former Chief Executive CY Leung acknowledged in an interview last month that the annual vigil and its organizer could both fall afoul of the new national security law, depending on how the legislation is written by Beijing.